The 10 Best

 Hidden away on a small street at the edge of District 1, Cuc Gach Quan bursts to life as soon as you walk through the doors.
 Set in a heritage building that has been beautifully maintained, the restaurant meanders through different rooms, courtyards, and ponds of the ancient house.
 The overall atmosphere is that of sophistication and simplicity.
 The food follows suit—it’s simple, fresh, traditional, and refined.
 You really can’t go wrong with anything on the menu, which showcases what makes Vietnamese cuisine so incredible.

 Its name means ‘poppy’ in Vietnamese; an apt name for a restaurant housed in an old opium factory!
-This excellent location, just steps from the Park Hyatt, features a tucked-away courtyard with greenery surrounding.
 Great high-end cuisine in a nice casual setting.
+Its prime location in frenetic Saigon features a tucked-away courtyard surrounded by greenery.
 Sit inside for air-conditioned comfort or outside for an almost European vibe with big fans and lots of chitter-chatter from the four restaurants in the same courtyard.
 My favorite dish is the green mango salad with crispy soft-shelled crab & crushed cashews.
 (Take me back…)

 Marou is bringing chocolate to the forefront in Vietnam.
 Marou is the first large-scale producer of single-origin dark chocolate from the Mekong Delta.
 Their focus on fresh ingredients, rich flavours, and chic design has gained them international acclaim, and their products can now be found in 25 countries, including Canada and the US.
 Maison Marou is their dessert café in the centre of District 1.
 Even though it may be scorching hot outside, the fresh mint hot chocolate will blow you away.